AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

-Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypePlain` are uninterpretted.
+Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypePlain` are uninterpreted.
 The values represented to the user are what is reported back to the effect when values are retrieved.
 1, 2 and 3D parameters can be flagged as :c:macro:`kOfxParamDoubleTypePlain`, which is the default.